snoyberg/posa-chapter/warp.md

 They call `accept()` on the socket.
 When a connection is created, old Linux and FreeBSD wakes up all of them.
-And only one can accept it and the others sleeps again.
+And only one can accept it and the others sleep again.
-Since this causes many context switches, we face performance problem.
+Since this causes many context switches, we face a performance problem.
 This is called *thundering* *herd*.
 Recent Linux and FreeBSD wakes up only one process/native thread.
 So, this problem became a thing of the past.

 Recent network servers tend to use the `epoll` family.
-If workers share a listen socket and they manipulate accept connections through the `epoll` family, thundering herd appears again.
+If workers share a listening socket and they manipulate accept connections through the `epoll` family, thundering herd appears again.
 This is because
 the semantics of the `epoll` family is to notify all processes/native threads.
-`nginx` and `mighty` are victims of new thundering herd.
+`nginx` and `mighty` are victims of this new thundering herd.

-The parallel IO manager is free from new thundering herd.
+The parallel IO manager is free from the new thundering herd problem.
 In this architecture,
 only one IO manager accepts new connections through the `epoll` family.
 And other IO managers handle established connections.